Student visa applicants advised to tread lightly as U.S. expands social media vetting

 "I'm not saying that they have to get rid of the whole thing altogether, but certainly delete any political posts," Adler told CBS MoneyWatch.
 "This is kind of an easy way for kids to protect themselves."

 Sasha Chada, who has led Texas-based college admissions counseling group Ivy Scholars for over a decade, said that asking students to delete their social media would be a "tall order" given how deeply ingrained the platforms are in their lives.
-Over half of U.S. adults between the ages of 18 and 34 report using TikTok, according to Pew Research.
+People aged 18 to 24, for example, make up the largest share of Instagram users worldwide, at 32%, according to Sprout Social, a social media management platform.

 Chilling effect?